This site sponsored by

 Heart of Albion

-Barrowby Memorial HallWhile many towns and villages erected money for a cross or sculpture to commemorate those who died fighting in the First World War there were people who thought that such money could be better spent.
+Barrowby Memorial HallWhile many towns and villages collected money for a cross or sculpture to commemorate those who died fighting in the First World War there were people who thought that such money could be better spent on something more practical.
+As a result most village memorial halls date from the early 1920s.

 If anyone reading this can provide dates and other information about the improvements to Barrowby Memorial Hall then please email me:– email@example.com.